Breaking into your First Data Role: Tips to Tackling the Cold Start Problem

 Research (ideal) job postings and figure out what (if any) skill gaps you have.

 (Easier said than done) I highly encourage you to develop a demo (project, tutorial, talk, notebook, etc.) -- that answers the key business question in the industry from Step (5) and fills-in 1+ (if any) gaps that you've identified in Step (4).

-Bonus points if the business question relates to -- or is explicitly mentioned in -- the job opportunities you've identified in Step (4).
+Bonus if the business question relates to -- or is explicitly mentioned in -- the job opportunities you've identified in Step (4).

-Bonus points if you're transitioning careers and "can leverage your existing expertise on a domain you understand well", recommends Jason Yamada-Hanff.
+Bonus if you're transitioning careers and "can leverage your existing expertise on a domain you understand well", recommends Jason Yamada-Hanff.

 Then, as part of your application strategy:

 Then, in an interview, your portfolio/demo will give you an edge by showcasing your communication skills, business knowledge, and technical expertise.

 Show up (virtual/in-person) -- even if it's once per month -- for meet-ups focused on your ideal industry and technical role(s) (from Steps 3 + 4 above).
 Please note: these may be different meet-ups.